 Intelligence is a rather over-used and misunderstood word in some circles.
 It tends to imply excellence at certain academic subjects (particularly sciences, maths and English), or perhaps the kind of person who can do well in IQ tests.
 Modern psychologists have identified multiple intelligences, not just the traditional ones.
 It is important for parents, particularly home educators, to be aware of them.

-Yet we probably all know of highly intelligent people who are terrible at any kind of number-work, or who might do very badly on an IQ test that required pattern-spotting and the ability to imagine objects in 3d space.
-Equally we probably know of very academic people, perhaps brilliant at maths or sciences, who seem to lack any common sense or ability to communicate with other people.
+We probably all know of highly intelligent people who are terrible at any kind of number-work.
+Others might do very badly on an IQ test that requires pattern-spotting and the ability to imagine objects in 3D space.
+Equally we probably know of very academic people, perhaps brilliant at maths or sciences, who seem to lack any common sense or the ability to communicate with other people.
 It seems self-evident that there are many kinds of intelligence, and that nearly everyone excels at something.

 What are multiple intelligences?